 23.3.
 Where rebuildingsociety.com incurs additional costs in recovering a repayment on behalf of the lenders, the Borrower will also be liable to cover these fees.

 23.4.
-If the Borrower, misses, fails to pay partially or in full, one or more consecutive monthly installments or four out of six consecutive monthly installments, or is found to be in breach of the Site Terms and Conditions, Security Instrument or Loan Agreement, they may be deemed to be in default.
+If the Borrower misses, fails to pay partially or in full, one or more consecutive monthly instalments or four out of six consecutive monthly instalments, or is found to be in breach of the Site Terms and Conditions, Security Instrument or Loan Agreement, they may be deemed to be in default.
 When a loan is deemed to be in Default, we will notify the Borrower and relevant Guarantors of the Default and begin pursuing the total loan amount outstanding.

 23.6.
 Following 23.1 we may refer the missed repayment to a collections agency (‘the Collections Agency’) who will attempt to collect the money on behalf of the lenders, (‘Collection Agency Fee’).
 The Collections Agent may deduct up to 30% of the amount they recover from the borrower and the remaining proceeds will be distributed to lenders; where reasonably possible, this fee will be added to the amount owed by the Borrower.

 23.7.
 We will use best endeavours to keep you up to date with the progress of any efforts to collect missed payments or collect on defaulted debt, which can be viewed under the My Account section of the Website.

 23.8.
 Where a loan is placed in default, we will notify you of this, and inform you that all your outstanding Microloans will need to be transferred to AL to allow legal proceedings to commence.
 You will have 7 days in which to opt out of this transfer should you decide to pursue the Borrower for the debt directly.